MaximilianoAlarcon/MaximilianoAlarcon/README.md

 ## Summary

-I love learning and researching about data science.
+I like to innovate and open my mind.
 But to be more precise...

 - 👷 I'm Data Engineer at Coca-Cola Andina 🥤
 - 👨‍🎓 I studied programming in high school